 Our data platform requires us to source data from multiple clinical, financial, and operational data sources, which sources are also typically third-party vendors of our customers.
 The functioning of our analytics applications and our ability to perform analytics services is predicated on our ability to establish interfaces that download the relevant data from these source systems on a repeated basis and in a reliable manner.
 We may encounter vendors that engage in information blocking practices that may inhibit our ability to access the relevant data on behalf of customers.
-A final rule that was published on May 1, 2020 (the Final Rule), pursuant to the 21st Century Cures Act, finalizes anti-information blocking provisions that prohibit practices that are likely to interfere with access, exchange, or use of electronic health information.
-The Final Rule allows for certain exceptions such as allowing vendors to charge a reasonable cost for access to interoperability elements of its technology to enable data access.
-These rules will not go into effective until November 2, 2020, with an additional period of enforcement discretion of three months, pursuant to an announcement by the Office of the National Coordinator as a result of resources being focused on the COVID-19 pandemic.
-After the Final Rule is being enforced, it will initially apply to subsets of data for the first 18 months of implementation prior to applying to all EHI.
-While the Final Rule is intended to limit information blocking practices, it is unclear whether the exceptions and safe harbors to the Final Rule will be interpreted broadly and/or in other ways that limit the practical effectiveness of the Final Rule.
-Since this rule has not yet been enforced and may not be enforced until February 2021, healthcare organizations and vendors may adapt interpretations of the 21st Century Cures Act, or the Final Rule that justify the continuation of various information blocking practices.
+Further, on May 1, 2020, the Office of the National Coordinator and the Centers for Medicare and Medicaid Services finalized and published complementary new rules to support access, exchange, and use of electronic health information (EHI), referred to as the Final Rule.
+The Final Rule is intended to clarify provisions of the 21st Century Cures Act regarding interoperability and information blocking, and, subject to the interpretations of the Final Rule, and exceptions to what constitutes information blocking, may create significant new requirements for healthcare industry participants.
+The Final Rule requires certain electronic health record technology to incorporate standardized application programming interfaces (APIs) to allow individuals to securely and easily access structured EHI using smartphone applications.
+The Final Rule also implements provisions of the 21st Century Cures Act requiring that patients be provided with electronic access to all of their EHI (structured and/or unstructured) at no cost.

+Finally, the Final Rule also implements the information blocking provisions of the 21st Century Cures Act, subject to eight exceptions that will not be considered information blocking as long as specific conditions are met.
+The impact of the Final Rule on our business is unclear at this time, due to, among other things, uncertainty regarding the interpretation of safe harbors and exceptions to the Final Rule by industry participants and regulators.

+The Final Rule focuses on health plans, payors, and healthcare providers and proposes measures to enable patients to move from health plan to health plan, provider to provider, and have both their clinical and administrative information travel with them.
+It is unclear whether the Final Rule may benefit us in that certain EHR vendors will no longer be permitted to interfere with our attempts at integration, but the rules may also make it easier for other similar companies to enter the market, creating increased competition, and reducing our market share.
+It is unclear at this time what the costs of compliance with the proposed rules, if adopted, would be, and what additional risks there may be to our business.
 If we face limitations on the development of data interfaces and other information blocking practices, our data access and ability to download relevant data may be limited, which could adversely affect our ability to provide our Solution as effectively as possible.
 Any steps we take to enforce the anti-information blocking provisions of the 21st Century Cures Act could be costly, could distract management attention from the business, and could have uncertain results.